CRYPTO-KU/FL-Byzantine-Library/README.md

 # Byzantine attacks and defenses in federated learning Library

-This library contains the implementation of the Byzantine attacks and defenses in federated learning.
+This library contains the implementation of the Byzantine attacks and defenses in federated learning (FL).

 ## Aggregators:
 - Aggregators can be extended by adding the aggregator in the `aggregators` folder.